crowdfavorite-mirrors/si-captcha-for-wordpress/readme.txt

 == Changelog ==

+= 2.7 =
-- Modified the setting "CAPTCHA input label position on the comment form:" with more options for input and label positions for matching themes.
+- (19 Feb 2011) - Modified the setting "CAPTCHA input label position on the comment form:" with more options for input and label positions for matching themes.
 - Added new setting in the "Text Labels:" to allow you to change the required field indicator.
 The default is " *", but you can now change it to "(required)" or anything you want.
 - Added lost password CAPTCHA
+- Fixed Valid HTML for Buddypress
+- Fixed sidebar logon for Buddypress

 = 2.6.5 =
 - (12 Feb 2011) - New feature: New settings for "Internal Style Sheet CSS" or "External Style Sheet CSS".
 If you need to learn how to adjust the captcha form colors, [See FAQ](http://www.fastsecurecontactform.com/si-captcha-comment-form-css)